Code-Institute-Submissions/cigarist/README.md

 -	A button for users to like or favourite any posts they see and like.
 -   The ability to be able to upload an image from any device that stores users images locally to the site.
 Rather than using the url of images a user can find online.
+-   Currently I have a general except in my Python code that allows users to redirect to the login page.
+However, in the future I would like to implement more specific excepts to the project.

 ---